lauraweindorf/art-shop/README.md

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts
 * [IPFS](https://ipfs.io/) - IPFS is the Distributed Web | A peer-to-peer hypermedia protocol
 to make the web faster, safer, and more open.
-* [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
+* `TODO: [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.`

 ## Libraries